Best Croatian Wine: 5 Grapes That Wine Lovers Must Try In Croatia

 Because of the high levels of alcohol and bitter tannins, some people may find Plavac Mali wine off-putting.
 Indeed, there are many average examples around, but with some diligence, you’ll be rewarded handsomely.

-Tasting a good example of Plavac Mali will leave you with flavors and nuances that can be out of this world.
+Tasting an excellent example of Plavac Mali will leave you with flavors and nuances that can be out of this world.
 When done right, Plavac Mali wines have the characteristics of red fruit, rose petal, earth, and an alluring perfumey overtone.

 These are big red wines that match well with red meat.